 IRS 871(m) Tax Compliance Data

-The US Internal Revenue Service regulation 871(m) is intended to ensure that non-US investors pay tax on dividends related to instruments that are linked to US equities.
-In-scope for withholding and reporting are transactions executed as of 1st of January 2017 in equity-linked derivative instruments with underlying US equity or those with “non-qualified Indices".
+The US Internal Revenue Service regulation 871(m) aims to collect tax on dividends related to equity-linked instruments that are linked to US equities.
+In-scope for withholding and reporting are transactions executed as of 1 January 2017 in equity-linked derivative instruments with underlying US equity or those with “non-qualified indices".

 Determining which instruments are in-scope is a complex undertaking that requires extensive knowledge of the characteristics of equity-linked derivatives: